-Earn-A-Bike participants learn by doing in a six-week course held during Summer break.
+Earn-A-Bike participants learn by doing in a five-week course held during Summer break.
 Classes meet once a week for four hours.
 Bike SLO County’s Bike Kitchen staff and Earn-A-Bike volunteers start instruction with the basics, providing a strong foundation of mechanical skills then adding more advanced techniques throughout the Summer.

 Attendees hone their skills by working to repair bicycles destined for our RideWell program, which provides gently-used bicycles to SLO County residents in need.
 By helping others, students literally Earn-A-Bike, which they are free to keep or give to someone else at the end of the course.
 Students are instructed in Bike Safety to make sure that they know how to ride safe and smart.

 While our Earn-a-Bike Wednesday classes are limited to participants ages 12-18, adults interested in Earn-a-Bike can participate at other times.
 Regardless of your age, please fill out the application below.

 - Do students need to be mechanically inclined?
 Students don’t need mechanical skills to sign-up.
 The desire to learn (and to earn a bicycle) is all that are needed.